DISASTER ASSISTANCE

 NEICAC is activated to provide Disaster Case Management services .

-Gov. Reynolds issued a disaster proclamation Wednesday, April 18, 2024, for Allamakee and Fayette County in response to severe weather that occurred on April 16.
-The governor’s proclamation activated the Iowa Individual Assistance Grant Program (IIAGP) and the Iowa Disaster Case Advocacy program for those counties.
+Governor Reynolds issued a disaster proclamation Monday, June 24, 2024, for Allamakee County in response to severe weather and flooding that occurred on June 21st and continuing.
+The governor’s proclamation activated the Iowa Individual Assistance Grant Program (IIAGP) and the Iowa Disaster Case Advocacy program for the county.

 HOUSEHOLDS MAY BE ELIGIBLE IF THE FOLLOWING APPLY: